“The human body is an amazing piece of machinery.” “I don’t believe the human body was meant to be sedentary, use it or lose it.”

 I’ve always wanted to experience living in a big city, particularly New York.
 I grew up in rural northern Nevada and at age 24, decided I needed a change of scenery.
-I was recently single, and the company where I worked for 6 years, went out of business; not to mention my house burned down on Friday the 13th!
+I was recently single, and the company where I worked for six years went out of business; not to mention my house burned down on Friday the 13th!
 I just needed a fresh start and New York seemed pretty appealing!

 Q: Do you believe moving here was a good decision, if so, why?

 Living in New York City has been one of the most challenging, yet rewarding things I’ve ever experienced.
 There have been good times and bad times, but overall I wouldn’t take back the decision to move here.
-I met the love of my life, my husband Kyle, and now we’re expecting out first child, a little girl in August.
-I guess you could say it was the best decision I’ve ever made
+I met the love of my life, my husband Kyle, and now we’re expecting our first child, a little girl in August.
+I guess you could say it was the best decision I’ve ever made.

 Q: So you are expecting your first child, how far along are you?

 As of May 8th, I am 22 weeks.
 My due date is August 31, 2014.